shannonwoolis/thanet-beds/wp-content/plugins/enhanced-e-commerce-for-woocommerce-store/readme.txt

 * Seamless product sync from your WooCommerce stores.
 * Link Google Ads and Google Merchant Center account, Smart Shopping Campaign management, and Shopping Campaign report.

+###USER MANUAL
+<a target="_blank" href="https://conversios.io/help-center/Installation-Manual.pdf">Here is how you can configure the plugin without any hassle and start scaling your eCommerce business faster.</a>

+###Plugin Compatibility

+* Perfect Brands for WooCommerce
+* YITH WooCommerce Brands️
+* WooCommerce Brands
+* Multi Currency plugins
+  - WOOCS: Currency Switcher for WooCommerce
+  - CURCY: Multi Currency for WooCommerce
+  - WBW Currency Switcher for WooCommerce

 ###YOU GET BIG BENEFITS

 eCommerce businesses can -